-Mason is a distributed university with campuses and locations strategically placed to serve the needs of Virginia and the region.
+George Mason is a distributed university with campuses and locations strategically placed to serve the needs of Virginia and the region.
 Each site is known for its distinctive academic focus, which plays a critical role in the economy of its area.
-Information contained in this report covers all six of George Mason University's separate campuses and locations, including: Fairfax Campus, Mason Square, Science and Technology Campus, Mason in Loudoun, the Smithsonian-Mason School of Conservation, and Mason Korea.
+Information contained in this report covers all five of George Mason University's separate campuses and locations, including: Fairfax Campus, Mason Square, Science and Technology Campus, the Smithsonian-Mason School of Conservation, and Mason Korea.